LeoEgidi/pivmet/paper/paper.md

 # Summary

-We introduce the `R` package `pivmet`, a software that performs different pivotal methods for identifying, extracting, and using the so-called pivotal units of a dataset that are chosen to represent the groups of data points to which they belong.
+We introduce the `R` package `pivmet`, a software that performs different pivotal methods for identifying, extracting, and using the so-called pivotal units  that are chosen from a partition of data points to represent the groups to which they belong.
-These algorithms turn out be very useful in many unsupervised and supervised learning frameworks such as clustering, classification and mixture modelling.
+Such units turn out be very useful in both unsupervised and supervised learning frameworks such as clustering, classification and mixture modelling.
-More specifically, applications of pivotal methods could cover, among the others: a Markov-Chain Monte Carlo (MCMC) relabelling procedure to deal with the well-known label-switching problem [@stephens2000dealing; @richardson1997bayesian;
+More specifically, applications of pivotal methods include, among the others: a Markov-Chain Monte Carlo (MCMC) relabelling procedure to deal with the well-known label-switching problem occurring during Bayesian estimation of mixture models [@stephens2000dealing; @richardson1997bayesian;
+@fruhwirth2001markov; @egidi2018relabelling];
-@fruhwirth2001markov; @egidi2018relabelling]  occurring during Bayesian estimation of mixture models; model-based clustering through sparse finite mixture models (SFMM) [@malsiner2016model; @fruhwirth2019here]; consensus clustering [@JMLR02], which may allow to improve classical clustering techniques---e.g. the classical $k$-means---via a careful seeding; and Dirichlet process mixture models (DPMM) [@ferguson1973bayesian; @escobar1995bayesian; @neal2000markov] in Bayesian nonparametrics.
+model-based clustering through sparse finite mixture models (SFMM) [@malsiner2016model; @fruhwirth2019here]; consensus clustering [@JMLR02], which may allow to improve classical clustering techniques---e.g. the classical $k$-means---via a careful seeding; and Dirichlet process mixture models (DPMM) in Bayesian nonparametrics [@ferguson1973bayesian; @escobar1995bayesian; @neal2000markov].

 ## Installation